-To illustrate the problems caused by overly large Quick-Start requests in environments with frequent Quick-Start requests, we simulate two scenarios of a web traffic session, where a new TCP connection is used for each web object transferred, and each TCP connection sends a Quick-Start request.
-In the Greedy scenario, all TCP connections use a static Quick-Start request of 2 MB/sec, one-fifth of the available bandwidth on the path.
+To illustrate the problems caused by overly large Quick-Start requests, we simulate two scenarios of web traffic, where a new TCP connection is used for each web object transferred.
+In the Greedy scenario, all TCP connections use a static Quick-Start request of 2 MB/sec.
 In contrast, in the Ideal scenario, which is admittedly unrealistic, each request is optimal for the amount of data its connection has to transmit.
 In addition, Quick-Start is not used in the Ideal scenario if the connection is able to send all data in the standard three-segment initial cwnd.
 The simulations use an average web object size of 60 packets.